Diksha-Kanojia/DAA_Hackathon/README.md

 # Gamez - DAA Hackathon Project

 Welcome to Gamez!
-This project is a compilation of four classic games - Cowboy, Tetris, Pong, and Snake Game - created for the DAA (Data Structures and Algorithms) hackathon.
+This project is a compilation of four classic games - Conway, Tetris, Pong, and Snake Game - created for the DAA (Data Structures and Algorithms) hackathon.
 The games are built using Unity and are designed to entertain users of all ages.

 ## Project Description